Work that Moneymaker

 This post may contain affiliate links, which help support this blog.
 Always consult your doctor before trying a new health, fitness, or beauty routine.
 Please read my disclaimer for more info.

 Who doesn’t want to build up and tone their booty with glute exercises?
 Besides the visual appeal and Instagram belfies (yes, that’s right, a butt selfie), strengthening your glutes have a lot of benefits.
 Your glutes help support your lower back, pelvic muscles, and legs.
 When your glutes are weak, you can have issues like straining your back to compensate, poor posture, hip issues, and even incontinence.

 But, when you strengthen your glutes, it helps fix all that.
 Your posture will be better because your glutes can help support your back.
-You’ll find it’s easier to lift things, climb stairs, and improves your exercise performance.
-Strong glutes help prevent injuries to the hip, back, and even knees.
+You’ll find it’s easier to lift things, climb stairs, and it improves your exercise performance.
+Strong glutes help prevent injuries to the hip, back, and knees.
 And if you have weak pelvic muscles, most glute exercises work both areas.
 So, it can help both support and strengthen the pelvic muscles.

 Ready to tone up your bum?
 Here are 7 of my favorite booty building workouts that you can do at home or at the gym.
 You can do these with or without weights.
 At home, I use adjustable dumbbells so I can change the weight as I need without a ton of equipment.
 I also keep a yoga mat handy for any moves on the floor.
 If you’re a momma working out at home, you can even put your child on your shoulders for weight.
 My son loves when I do that!

-7 Best Glute Exercises for Home or Gym Workouts
+7 Best Glute Exercises for Women

 Single Leg Bridge Pose